Having lived in the San Francisco Bay Area for the past decade-plus, one thing I’ve discovered is a trove of locations

 Whether it be classic amusement attractions, vintage or modern pinball, or arcade gaming, there’s some great stuff out here.
 And I couldn’t find a good list online.
 So here goes:

-California Extreme – Santa Clara, CA – an event that only happens in the South Bay once a year (next is July 13-14, 2013, as of this blog post!), but MUST be listed here due to the amount and rarity of arcade and pinball titles displayed.
+California Extreme – Santa Clara, CA – an event that only happens in the South Bay once a year (tends to be in July!), but MUST be listed here due to the amount and rarity of arcade and pinball titles displayed.
 Hundreds of games are trucked in to the Hyatt’s ballroom, and I’ve blogged about some of the rarities before.
 But if you want to see 15-20 vector arcade machines all in a row, or some incredibly rare prototypes (Marble Madness 2?!), you need to make it here for the weekend.

 Golfland Sunnyvale – Sunnyvale, CA – Right down in the South Bay, this minigolf/arcade location was the original test arcade for a number of the U.S. arcade companies, including Capcom.
 Perhaps not what it used to be, but still has plenty of arcade games and a few pinball machines.
 (There’s a weekly ‘unlimited arcade play’ deal, and three other locations, with variable amount and quality machines, but all worth checking – Golfland San Jose, Golfland Milpitas, and Golfland Castro Valley.)